taegyoon-kim/nlp_26spring/README.md

 - Prohibited Use
 	- Submitting code you do not understand: relying on AI-generated code without comprehension is not acceptable.
 	- Using AI as a shortcut to bypass reasoning: prompting AI to generate full solutions without first attempting the task yourself undermines the purpose of the assignment.
-	- Blind copy-and-paste use: including AI-generated code without reviewing, modifying, and validating it is prohibited.
+	- Blind copy-and-paste use (or delegating tasks to agents): including AI-generated code without reviewing, modifying, and validating it is prohibited.

 ## Weekly Schedule

 The weekly schedule may be modified as needed to align with the course's overall progress and students' varying levels of comprehension.
 1) The article marked with a cross (✝) is designated for application review.
-2) Some courses will be held via Zoom, with students participating individually (not together in the classroom).
-3) Be sure to bring your laptop for every class.
+2) Some courses might be held via Zoom, with students participating individually (not together in the classroom).

 ### Week 1 (Mar 2): Substitute Holiday for the 3.
 1 Independence Movement Day